Ligularia macrophylla

 What's the taxonomical classification of Ligularia macrophylla?

-Ligularia macrophylla belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-Its taxonomic hierarchy continues through the class Equisetopsida and the subclass Magnoliidae, eventually placing it in the order Asterales.
-As a member of the family Asteraceae, this plant is further categorized under the genus Ligularia, with its specific identity defined by the species name macrophylla.
+Ligularia macrophylla belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
+Within the class Equisetopsida and the subclass Magnoliidae, it is further organized into the order Asterales.
+This plant is a member of the family Asteraceae, which places it among the composite flowers, and is specifically categorized under the genus Ligularia.
+Finally, its unique identity is defined by its specific epithet, making its full scientific name Ligularia macrophylla.

 Taxonomic Rank Classification